ha1fdan/HetznerCloudExtension/README.md

 # Hetzner Cloud Extension
-Extension for paymenter.org to order Hetzner Cloud VPS via Hetzner Cloud API
+Extension for paymenter.org to order Hetzner Cloud VPS via Hetzner Cloud API.
+If you want to implement new features check out Hetzner Cloud Docs: https://docs.hetzner.cloud/ Then make a pull request